• Level of education

 Description

-General presentation of the most commonly used computational and modeling methods in the field of solid state chemistry according to the spatial and temporal scales that can be studied with them:
+General overview of the most commonly used calculation and modeling methods in the field of solid-state chemistry according to the spatial and temporal scales that can be studied with them:

 (1) Quantum calculations (Hartree Fock, Post-Hartree Fock methods, DFT),

-Presentation of the different calculation techniques: static and optimization calculations, molecular dynamics and Monte Carlo.
+Presentation of different calculation techniques: static and optimization calculations, molecular dynamics, and Monte Carlo.

-The UE will have courses of type CM and TP.
-Two practical modeling works will be proposed: modeling techniques in classical mechanics and quantum calculations.
+The EU will offer lectures and practical classes.
+Two practical modeling assignments will be offered: modeling techniques in classical mechanics and quantum calculations.

 Read more